 You will need:

-If you have Adobe Photoshop, you have an easy, attractive option.
-There is a free Photoshop script available for printing out photo calendars.
-You can download Jeffrey’s Photoshop Calendar-Template-Building Script here.
-If you have a picture open in Photoshop when you run the action, the photo will automatically be placed in the background of the calendar for the month you choose.
-If you don’t have a picture open, there is a marked layer where you can drag or paste in the desired photo after the calendar is generated.
+To use the script, open a photo in Photoshop and then run the action.
+The photo will automatically be placed in the background of the calendar for the month you choose.
+If you don’t have a picture open when you run the action, a marked layer will be generated into which you can drag or paste in the desired photo after the calendar is made.

 I love the free calendar action because it is fully customizable.
 You can choose the language for your calendar, the day that you want each week to start on, and have many other options to choose from.